Danit Peleg

-Danit Peleg (דנית פלג) is a fashion designer based in Tel Aviv, which created the first commercially available, 3D-printed clothing, and was recognized by Forbes as one of Europe's Top 50 Women in Tech.
+Danit Peleg (דנית פלג) is a fashion designer based in Tel Aviv, who created the first commercially available, 3D-printed clothing, and was recognized by Forbes as one of Europe's Top 50 Women in Tech.

 Education and career

-Danit Peleg studied Fashion Design at the Shenkar College of Engineering and Design.
+Danit Peleg studied fashion design at the Shenkar College of Engineering and Design.
 Her dissertation researched the possibility of 3D-printing clothes.
 In 2014, she designed her first 3D-printed jacket, the Liberte, after a lot of experimentation with different materials and setups.
 After this initial success, she created more designs to create a complete collection.

 After graduating in 2015, she started her own studio, via which she provides custom, 3D-printed designs for clients.

-In 2016, she designed a 3D-printed dress for Amy Purdy, who wore this dress during a dance performance during the opening ceremony of the paralympics of 2016.
+In 2016, she designed a 3D-printed dress for Amy Purdy, who wore it during a dance performance during the opening ceremony of the paralympics of 2016.

-In 2017, a limited edition-set of 100 Bomber jackets were created.
-For $1500 a piece, clients could get their own customized jacket printed.
+In 2017, a limited edition-set of 100 bomber jackets were created.
+For $1500 apiece, clients could get their own customized jacket printed.

-Danit Peleg organized a three-day workshop on 3D-printed fashion in 2018, where 15 students from all over the world could learn about her design process.
-That year she was also recognized as one of Europe's 50 most influential woman in tech by Forbes.
+Peleg organized a three-day workshop on 3D-printed fashion in 2018, where 15 students from all over the world learned about her design process.
+That year, she was also recognized as "one of Europe's 50 most influential woman in tech" by Forbes.
 She was named as one of the BBC 100 Women in 2019.